-- L5.1 Operate in business/marketing situations of varying complexity and predictability requiring application of a wide range of techniques.
-(PPP) (PPP) - L5.2 Act with increasing autonomy, with limited supervision and direction, within defined guidelines, accepting responsibility for achieving personal and/or group outcomes and/or outputs, including those related to employability.
-(PPP) (PPP) - L5.3 Demonstrate detailed knowledge of well-established business/marketing theories and concepts, with awareness of different ideas, contexts and frameworks, recognising those areas where the knowledge is most/least secure.
-(KU) (KU) - L5.4 Demonstrate awareness of the wider social and environmental implications of business and marketing and be able to debate issues in relation to more general ethical perspectives.
-(KU) (KU) - L5.5 Analyse a range of information with minimum guidance using given classifications/principles and can compare alternative methods and techniques for obtaining and analysing data, recognising the importance of compliance, regulatory frameworks and the needs of stakeholders.
-(GA) (GA) - L5.6 Identify key areas of problems and identify creative, sustainable and enterprising approaches for their resolution.
+- L5.1 Operate in situations of varying complexity and predictability requiring application of a wide range of techniques.
+(PPP) (PPP) - L5.2 Act with increasing autonomy, with limited supervision and direction, within defined guidelines, accepting responsibility for achieving personal and/or group outcomes and/or outputs.
+(PPP) (PPP) - L5.3 Demonstrate detailed knowledge of well-established international marketing theories and concepts, with awareness of different ideas, contexts and frameworks, recognising those areas where the knowledge is most/least secure.
+(KU) (KU) - L5.4 Demonstrate awareness of the wider social and environmental implications of marketing within a global context and be able to debate issues in relation to more general ethical perspectives.
+(KU) ( KU ) - L5.5 Analyse a range of information with minimum guidance using given classifications/principles and can compare alternative methods and techniques for obtaining and analysing data, recognising the importance of global compliance and international regulatory frameworks and the needs of diverse stakeholders.
+(GA) (GA) - L5.6 Identify key areas of problems of international marketing and identify creative, sustainable and enterprising approaches for their resolution.
 (GA) (GA) - L5.7 Adapt interpersonal, digital and communication skills to a range of situations, audiences and degrees of complexity.
-(KTS) (KTS) - L5.8 Respect diverse cultures, customs and values, being mindful of potentially competing needs of different communities.
-(KTS) (KTS)
+(KTS) (KTS) - L5.8 Respect diverse cultures, customs and values, being mindful of potentially competing needs of different communities, particularly across borders.
+(KTS) ( KTS )